 - Physical backup and logical backup run on the hidden nodes of replica set instances, and do not affect the performance of the primary and secondary nodes.
-Backing up a large volume of data may take a long time.
+If the data volume is large, backing up your RDS instance may require a long time.

-- After you upgrade the database engine version of your ApsaraDB for MongoDB instance, the backup files that were generated in the original version cannot be used to restore data in the new version.
+- After the database version is upgraded, the backup files of the original version cannot be used to restore data of the new version.

 - Snapshot backup: The status of disk data at a specific point in time is retained.

 - Physical backup: Physical database files of an ApsaraDB for MongoDB instance are backed up.

 - Logical backup: mongodump is used to logically back up each database.

 - Log on to the ApsaraDB for MongoDB console.

 - In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances or Sharded Cluster Instances based on the instance type.